-Strong warnings were in no short supply when Tormod Amundsen from Trondheim and Elin Taranger from Stavanger, fresh out of architecture school, told people they were planning on starting an architecture firm in Vardø.
+Strong warnings were in no short supply when Tormod Amundsen from Trondheim and Elin Taranger from Stavanger, fresh out of architecture school, told people they were planning on starting an architecture firm in Vardø, in Varanger.

 Why Vardø?
 This was back in 2009, the same year that the Confederation of Norwegian Enterprise named this Finnmark municipality the least business-friendly in the country.
 At the extreme northeast of Norway, literally a thousand miles from the more prosperous south, the place had seen a steady depopulation since the 70s.